Ryder Windham

-Ryder Windham is an American science fiction author who has written more than 60 Star Wars books, including novels, comics, and reference books.
-He has also written junior novelizations for Indiana Jones films.
-Since 1993, he has been working on Star Wars projects either by himself or with other authors.
-His reference book Star Wars: The Ultimate Visual Guide spent three weeks on the New York Times Best Seller list in 2005.
+Ryder Taylor Windham, born June 19, 1964, is an American author known for his extensive work in science fiction, particularly within the Star Wars universe.
+He has authored over 60 books related to Star Wars, encompassing novels, comics, and reference books, as well as junior novelizations of the Indiana Jones films.
+Since 1993, Windham has contributed to Star Wars literature, collaborating with other authors and working independently.
+His reference book, Star Wars: The Ultimate Visual Guide, was listed on the New York Times Best Seller list for three weeks in 2005.